 Click below to expand on the features contributing to ShipHero’s Quality & Functionality score.

-The software also features customizable automation rules that allow you to control order flow through smart warehouse routing, shipping method mapping, and address validation.
+Multichannel sellers benefit from a unified dashboard with channel-specific views and one-click integration with major ecommerce platforms.
+The software also features customizable automation for smart warehouse routing, shipping method mapping, and address validation.

 We found that its analytics capabilities aren’t very robust, but ShipHero’s fulfillment software can generate reports in the following categories: